A Blockchain App Architecture

 For the sake of the exercise imagine that you emit some information in two events: one about the move itself, and the other about the resulting board state.
 In pseudo-code form this looks like:

 If you come from the Ethereum world, you will recognize these as Solidity events with indexed fields that are topics in the transaction receipt logs.
+Unlike Ethereum, though, events are not part of the consensus (the block) but instead are handled purely on the node.

 It would be judicious to inform Tendermint about the